alexfernandez/alexfernandez.github.io/2024/aves-aeternae.md

 One such example is the [Solbian SP 24](https://www.solbian.eu/en/sp-series/26-sp-24.html), which provides a nominal 82 W with a weight of 1.1 kg.

-Keep in mind that solar panels always provide less power than advertised, even in full sunlight.
+Keep in mind that solar panels tend to provide less power than advertised even in full sunlight.
 So it is possible that at midday in optimal weather in a temperate country this panel might get to give us the 60 W we need.
 We might use a couple of these panels to reach more power,